zzzprojects/docs/learnentityframeworkcore.com/pages/saving/save-changes-connected-entities.md

 If you want to explore the most closely related saving topics, these pages are the best next step:

 * [SaveChanges](/saving/save-changes) — broader overview of how EF Core persists tracked changes
+* [How SaveChanges Works](/saving/save-changes-how-it-works) — what EF Core does internally when `SaveChangesAsync()` saves tracked entities
 * [Adding Data](/saving/adding-data) — insert patterns in normal tracked workflows
 * [Updating Data](/saving/modifying-data) — tracked and disconnected update approaches
 * [Deleting Data](/saving/deleting-data) — delete patterns with tracked entities
+* [Disconnected Entities](/saving/save-changes-disconnected-entities) — how to save entities that are not already tracked by the current `DbContext`
 * [Change Tracker](/saving/change-tracker) — how EF Core tracks entity states and detects changes
 * [Change Tracker: How It Works](/saving/change-tracker-how-it-works) — deeper explanation of EF Core tracking internals
 * [ExecuteUpdate](/saving/execute-update) — set-based updates that run without loading or tracking entities